Birth Story

 Harry's birth story seemed like a fitting first post on here.
 Bear with me because it was written months ago.
 More posts to follow every Monday and Friday!!
 Leave us a comment to let us know what you think of the website!

-Thanks guys!!
+Thanks, guys!!

 It was finally happening.
 The moment I had been waiting for almost nine months.
 I was finally in labour.

-The thoughts that run through my head as I settled into my delivery suite ready to bring my son into the world were not full of fear or nerves but pure anticipation.
-I couldn't wait to meet him and after six days of pre-labour with painful contractions and no sleep I was eager to get this baby out of me!
+The thoughts that ran through my head as I settled into my delivery suite ready to bring my son into the world were not full of fear or nerves but pure anticipation.
+I couldn't wait to meet him and after six days of pre-labour with painful contractions and no sleep, I was eager to get this baby out of me!
 Sam, bless his heart, had been with me every second of those six painful and exhausting days and was just as excited as I was for it all to be over.

-My labour, once in what they call 'active labour' lasted just under ten hours, however I was extremely lucky in the fact that I was only pushing for a mere twenty nine minutes before he made his appearance, We knew we were having a little boy and had already agreed on the name Harry Alexander David for him.
+My labour, once in what they call 'active labour' lasted just under ten hours, however, I was extremely lucky in the fact that I was only pushing for a mere twenty-nine minutes before he made his appearance, We knew we were having a little boy and had already agreed on the name Harry Alexander David for him.
 Harry for Sam's granddad, David for mine and Alexander because it tied his names together perfectly.

 That first night is a blur to me now.
-Its that next morning that I remember most.
-Waking up for the first time in nine months not pregnant and also not having my beautiful boy there was the hardest thing I had every had do live through, I cried for hours until Sam came back to see us.
+It's that next morning that I remember most.
+Waking up for the first time in nine months not pregnant and also not having my beautiful boy there was the hardest thing I had ever had to live through, I cried for hours until Sam came back to see us.
 When I saw Harry he was covered in tubes and wires and looked so fragile I could barely touch him for fear of breaking him even more.
 It's safe to say I blamed myself for what was happening to him and in some respects I guess I still do.

-It was on Harry's first morning we got an update on his condition, and some shocking news, Suspected downs syndrome.
+It was on Harry's first morning we got an update on his condition, and some shocking news, Suspected Down syndrome.
 We had known it was a possibility of course as it is with every pregnancy but we never thought it would actually happen to us.
-I had done everything right in my pregnancy, giving up smoking as soon as I found out, not touching a drop of alcohol, even avoiding certain foods like the plague.
+I had done everything right in my pregnancy, giving up smoking as soon as I found out, not touching a drop of alcohol, and even avoiding certain foods like the plague.
 These were the thoughts running through my mind as I heard those words, I just couldn't grasp that none of that mattered.
 They took blood for genetic testing to confirm their suspicions and waiting for those results were the most confusing days of my life.
 It took me some time to process the information as I was more concerned about Harry's breathing as he was still hooked up to oxygen and struggling on his own.
 When I finally realised what was happening I had just one thought on my mind...
 Why us?

 It took me a long time to stop blaming myself, and the truth of it is there is nothing you can do to prevent a genetic syndrome.
 It just happens.